 It is said that dialogue has the power to end conflict.
-With the recent spate of Xenophobia attacks address the issue of Xenophobia especially among youth.
-The concept centred around creating a safe space for young people to verbally engage and not only highlighted the challenges that lead to Xenophobia but to also take the lead and provide solutions for the challenges.
+With the 2015 spate of Xenophobia attacks address the issue of Xenophobia especially among youth.
+The concept centered around creating a safe space for young people to verbally engage and not only highlighted the challenges that lead to Xenophobia but to also take the lead and provide solutions for the challenges.

 The dialogue was hosted as an event where young people expressed themselves through music as this is something they are familiar with and also created a stakeholder engagement opportunity as key stakeholders for the organisations participating were invited to be part of the dialogues.
 On the list were Johannesburg business owners, community members, local government – Mayihlome Tshwete (then spokesperson for Department of Home Affairs) and other relevant stakeholders.